monster-temp/Discord-Opensea-Floor-Bot/README.md

 # Discord-Opensea-Floor-Bot
-Using - https://github.com/dcts/opensea-scraper to scraper Opensea floor for a collection create .env with token use with !floor
+Using - https://github.com/dcts/opensea-scraper to scrape Opensea floor for a collection create .env with token use with !floor